 Mesothelioma is a type of cancer that develops from the thin layer of tissue and covers many of the internal organs (known as the mesothelium).
 The most common area affected is the lining of the lungs and chest wall.
 Mesothelioma is caused by inhaling asbestos fibers.
 The risk factors for developing mesothelioma include working in an asbestos plant or working with asbestos products.
 Smoking is not a risk factor by itself but can further the damage done by asbestos exposure.

-If you’re looking for asbestos and mold removal experts in Edmonton, AB, reach out to Advanced Remediation Solutions.
-We specialize in removing mold, asbestos, and other hazardous contaminants from residential and commercial buildings.
+If you’re looking for asbestos and mould removal experts in Edmonton, AB, reach out to Advanced Remediation Solutions.
+We specialize in removing mould, asbestos, and other hazardous contaminants from residential and commercial buildings.
 With over fifteen years of experience, we can determine the best course of action for your specific site and situation.